Sign Up For Special Offers & Exclusive Content

 Meditation is similar to exercise... it can feel like hard work, and it can also feel really fun and fulfilling.
 Importantly, if you practise regularly you’ll see the benefits throughout all areas of your life.
 If you stop practising your skills will slowly decline.
 Just like exercise, you'll want to make mindfulness a life-long habit.
 For beginners, meditation can feel strange, uncomfortable, or even difficult at first, so be ready to give it a few tries in order to experience the incredible benefits.

 The mindfulness and awareness gifted to us by meditation extends far beyond our focused practise.
-I like to think of meditation as the 1% of my day that makes the other 99% better.
+Think of meditation as the 1% of your day that makes the other 99% better.
 With regular practise you could enjoy:

 - Increased self-awareness;